Step 4. Specify Credentials for Underlying vCenter Servers

-- From the vCenter servers list, select a VMware vCenter Server.
+- From the vCenter servers list, select a vCenter Server.

 If you have not set up the credentials beforehand, click the Manage accounts link at the bottom of the list or click Add on the right to add the credentials.
 For more information, see Managing Credentials.

-- When you add a VMware vCenter Server, Veeam Backup & Replication saves a thumbprint of the TLS certificate installed on the VMware vCenter Server to the configuration database.
+When you add a vCenter Server, Veeam Backup & Replication saves a thumbprint of the TLS certificate installed on the vCenter Server to the configuration database.
 During every subsequent connection to the server, Veeam Backup & Replication uses the saved thumbprint to verify the server identity and avoid the man-in-the-middle attack.
+For details on managing TLS Certificates, see TLS Certificates.

 If the certificate installed on the server is not trusted, Veeam Backup & Replication displays a warning.

-- If you trust the server, click Connect.
+- If you trust the server, click Continue.

 - If you do not trust the server, click Cancel.
 Veeam Backup & Replication will display an error message, and you will not be able to connect to the server.